Note: Blockchain mortgages are not yet available in Australia.

 It sounds pretty scary but sophisticated online security, known as cryptography, upholds the integrity of this public ledger.

-Cryptography is a set rules that have been coded into the block chain system: instead of a human maintaining security and validating contracts, it’s done automatically and in-real time with this code.
+Cryptography is a set of rules that have been coded into the block chain system: instead of a human maintaining security and validating contracts, it’s done automatically and in-real time with this code.

 If anything, it’s actually more secure than the current banking system.